 Reflections of Life

-To send flowers in memory of Bertha Ann Barnes (Hightower), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Bertha Ann Barnes (Hightower), please visit our Heartfelt Sympathies Store.

 Mrs. Bertha Hightower Barnes

 “Weeping may endure for a night, but joy cometh in the morning”

 Devoted wife, nurturing aunt, and forever friend, Bertha Hightower Barnes, affectionately known as the baby girl of the twelve, earned her eternal wings on Sunday, August 4, 2019 surrounded by family and friends in her home at The Waterford at Virginia Beach.
 A Norfolk native, Bertha, at an early age, received Christ and enjoyed the blessing of being reared by her parents in a Christian home.
 It was there that she developed her love for singing as she and her sisters sang in the church choir and often entertained themselves singing at home.
 Little did she know then that her passion to sing would bless her soul as she would become an active member in the church choir for over 45 years.

 Bertha was a proud graduate of Booker T. Washington High School, Virginia State (College) University and she later received her Master’s Degree in Health and Physical Education from New York University in New York City.
 Her love of education became a foundation for the many years of service she provided to Norfolk Public Schools.
 Beginning her teaching career in her early 20s afforded her the recognition as the “ever so glamorous” Miss Hightower who taught generations of students (including family members) at Ruffner Junior High School and Granby Junior High School.